Among the main design element of the X1 Concept are the design of the hood, characterized by six contour lines, the three-dimensional

 smoothly into one another, their various surfaces forming one whole and striking lines creating a smooth and flowing link between the individual elements of the body."

-The upright BMW kidney grille has extra-wide bars positioned far apart from one another, thus symbolising the robust nature of the vehicle.
+The upright BMW kidney grille has extra-wide bars positioned far apart

 Through their sharply cut “eyelids”, the dual round headlights have white-coloured horizontal covers at the top.

-Yet another new design feature is the three-dimensional surrounds on the headlights.
+Yet another new design feature is the three-dimensional surrounds

-The foglamps are positioned far to the outside, just above the air intake scoop.
+far to the outside, just above the air intake scoop.

-The robust character of the BMW Concept X1 is emphasised by the car’s underfloor protection, which spots a silver paintwork.
+The robust character of the BMW Concept X1 is emphasised by the

-Together with another silver crossbar extending across the entire width of the air intake, this forms two contrasting horizontal lines giving the vehicle an even more powerful and wider look.
+the air intake, this forms two contrasting horizontal lines giving the vehicle an

 The surface design of the powerfully contoured engine lid is characterised by